stephengold/Maud/README.md

 use, but you can use a tool without it being on top.
 The controls in a tool will work even when partly obscured.
 You can move a tool by dragging its title bar with the left mouse button (LMB).

-If a tool gets in the way, you can dismiss it by clicking the X in its upper right corner.
+If a tool gets in your way, you can hide it by clicking on the X in its upper right corner with the LMB.
-Dismissing a tool won't affect anything else, so it's always a safe move.
+Hiding a tool won't affect anything else, so it's always a safe move.

-![wrench icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/tool.png)
-![dialog icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/dialog.png)
-![bone icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/bone.png)
+#### Menus

+Clicking on the menu bar with the LMB activates the corresponding menu.
+When a menu is active, the remainder of the screen darkens, and the mouse cursor becomes a right-pointing magenta arrow.
+You can then select a menu item by clicking on it with the LMB or RMB.

-Many menu items display icons to help describe what they do:
+Some menu items activate submenus.
+Others display icons to help describe what they do:
  + a wrench icon to select a tool
  + a dialog box icon to open a modal dialog box
  + a bone icon to select a bone
  + and so forth.

+![wrench icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/tool.png)
+![dialog icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/dialog.png)
+![bone icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/bone.png)

+Menus are context-sensitive, so for instance you'll see many more options in the Animation menu when an animation is loaded than when the model is in bind pose.

 Many menu items are numbered.
 For instance, the first item in the menu bar is labeled "1] View".
 The numbers indicate keyboard shortcuts for navigating menus.
 In other words, you can select the View Menu by pressing the "1" key on the main keyboard (NOT the "1" key on the numeric keypad).

+#### Keyboard shortcuts

-Other keyboard shortcuts for Editor Screen include:
+Keyboard shortcuts for the Editor Screen include:
  + "E" to deselect the selected bone in a model
  + "." to pause/restart the loaded animation(s)
  + "Esc" to exit from the active menu (or from the Maud application)